 - Physical therapy begins 2 days postop, lasts for ~3 months (1-3 x week)

-- Taper narcotics as soon as possible (Consider: less narcotics, Tylenol and/or anti-inflammatories if permitted and medically able)
+- Taper narcotics as soon as possible (Consider: fewer narcotics, Tylenol and/or anti-inflammatories if permitted and medically able)

 - First 3 months’ goals: Reduce pain and swelling, improve range of motion and strength